temporalio/documentation/docs/php-workflows.md

 ## Child Workflows

 If a Workflow is started by another Workflow, then it is considered a Child Workflow.
-The completion, or failure, of a Child Workflow is reported to the Workflow that started it (the Parent Workflow).
+The completion or failure of a Child Workflow is reported to the Workflow that started it (the Parent Workflow).

 The following is a list of some of the more common reasons why you might want to break up code execution into Child Workflows:

 - Execute code using a different set of Workers.
-- Enable invocation from multiple other Workflow.
+- Enable invocation from multiple Workflows.
 - Workaround event history size limits.
 - Create one-to-one mappings between a Workflow Id and some other resource.
 - Execute some periodic logic.